 If you want to know how to print white ink on labels, we’re here to help.
 In this article, we explain what white ink printing is and how to add it to your labels using our Avery software or Adobe Illustrator.

-If you want to make your label design pop with vibrant colors and sharp, easy-to-read text, then white underprinting is for you.
-Whether designing your labels yourself or using a graphic designer, understanding how to make labels pop with white underprint is key to strong product label design.
+You can make your label design pop with vibrant colors and sharp, easy-to-read text when you use white ink printing, sometimes called white ink under-printing.
+Whether designing your labels yourself or using a graphic designer, understanding how to make labels with white ink printing is key to strong packaging and product label design.

-What is white underprint?
+What is white ink printing?

 Consider your product